0xEAC/EpicNPC-Thread-Bumper/README.md

 # EpicNPC Thread Bumper

 ## Requirements
-This requires FireFox to be installed, I personally don't like Chrome.
+.
+FireFox requires to be installed.
+* Selenium.WebDriver NUGET Package.
+. .NET 6 required.

 ### Basic Guide
 1. You will need to obtain several browser cookies from your current session inside your browser. (requires login)